ruhaniruhal/ruhaniruhal/README.md

 - 👋 Hi, I’m @ruhaniruhal
-- 👀 I’m interested in business & business analytics
+- 👀 I’m interested in business & data analytics
 - 🌱 I’m currently working on MS Power BI, MySQL, MS Excel,Python and Machine Learning
 - 💞️ I’m looking to collaborate on an End-to-End project of data analysis
 - 📫 You can reach me out at https://www.linkedin.com/in/theruhaniruhal/